Skye-flyhigh/black-cat/README.md

 The ChromaVectorStore has been extended to the needs of this project.

 More organic memory management to be integrated next.
+Next ideas to explore

+- Memory Management:
+  - Objective: to have long term memory management, a centralised memory bank that the LLM can refer to and store important informations when relevant.
+Memories are managed in an organic way (decays and pruning) ! still needs to be implemented.
+  - AI: uses a small lightweight LLM to categorise and tag memories
+  - cons: LLM decides when to use the tools and what to store, even with precise prompting, it still add a dimension of impredictability (part of the charm of this project)

+- Chat Memory Buffer:
+  - Objective: avoid chocking the small local LLM due to small context window and token management, keep coherence within the conversation.
+Act like a short term memory.
+  - Realisation: asynchronous process that starts after the LLM response to avoid slowing down the exchange with the user.
+Works in the background.
+  - AI: uses a small lightweight LLM to summarise the messages to the essential content, help with the token management

+Streaming LLM response is still WIP.
+The whole UI will be redone to reflect the vibe of this project.

 ---